scopeweb/jk-design/user/pages/01.home/_about/about.en.md

 jakub:
     -
         img: jakub.jpg
-        description: Hello!
-I'm Jakub, a 19 year old IT student at University. <br> I am a self taught designer who is motivated to learn more. <br> All the knowledge I have is gained through countless of hours of study and motivation to get better. <br> My services include branding, graphics and other types of 2D designs, but all my free time <br> is spent learning new things such as 3D graphics and motion design.
+        description: 'Hello!
+I''m Jakub, a 20 year old IT student at University. <br> I am a self taught designer who is motivated to learn more. <br> All the knowledge I have is gained through countless of hours of study and motivation to get better. <br> My services include branding, graphics and other types of 2D designs, also all my free time <br> is spent learning new things such as 3D graphics.'
 abouts:
     -
         img: 1.png